lgorissen/SBCC/operations/operations-rest-services/README.md

 > docker images

 That lists the containers available and the operations container should show up like:
 > REPOSITORY                     TAG     IMAGE ID      CREATED         SIZE
-> sbcc/operations-rest-service  latest  35f31744fba8  35 seconds ago  116MB
+> sbcc/operations-rest-services  latest  35f31744fba8  35 seconds ago  116MB

 **Run a Container**
 Running the Docker container on a local machine:
-> docker run -d -p 8080:8080 sbcc/operations-rest-service
+> docker run -d -p 8080:8080 sbcc/operations-rest-services

 Runs the container 'detached' and with port mapping.

+Verify by going to: http://localhost:8081/SBCC/operations/0.1.0/swagger-ui.html